ArchieAtkinson/berth/README.md

 - Allow CLI options to be set in the configuration file
 - Pretty outputs (colours, spinners, etc)
 - Expand commands set (forcing rebuilds, deleting containers)

-## Notes for Me

-Possible command names?
-`berth embark <Name>` - Start container, build if it doesn't exitst, and enter it interactively `berth refit <Name>` - Rebuild the container